 Pools require a lot of maintenance, but luckily, they do not need to be drained very often.
-However, there are a few circumstances in which it is necessary to completely or partially drain your pool.
+However, there are a few circumstances where it is necessary to completely or partially drain your pool.
 These reasons usually have to do with water quality or repair needs.

 When and Why a Pool Should Be Drained

 Most pools rarely need to be drained.
-Because the process of draining a swimming pool without damaging it can be difficult, experts have figured out ways to do most necessary work without removing all of the water.
+Because draining a swimming pool without damaging it can be difficult, experts have figured out ways to do most necessary work without removing all the water.
 However, there are a few reasons why you might have to drain your pool:

 - Total dissolved solids levels